-Reporting - As a minimum Service departments will provide an annual report to Council which will include an update on the investment and an independent external review.
+• Reporting - As a minimum Service departments will provide an annual report to the Audit & Governance Committee which will include an update on the investment, and an independent external review if appropriate.

 Liquidity: The maximum period for which funds may be prudently committed is for 5 years, after which subject to satisfactory review this may be renewed annually for a 1-year period.